clevergadget/canvas-tool/README.md

 npm test
 ```

-Tests use Jest and supertest to validate API endpoints without hitting the real database.
+Tests use Jest and supertest to validate API endpoints.

 ### API Endpoints
 - `GET /api/notes` — Get all canvassing notes